rse/vingester/guide/alternatives.md

   a decent implementation based on the Chromium Embedded Framework (CEF).
-The drawback (and the original motivation for **Vingester**) is that CPU intensive applications like OBS.Ninja, running in a Browser Source, can cause OBS Studio to degrade at least audio quality regularly.
+The drawback (and the original motivation for **Vingester**) is that CPU intensive applications like VDO.Ninja, running in a Browser Source, can cause OBS Studio to degrade at least audio quality regularly.
 The major drawback of [OBS-Browser](https://github.com/obsproject/obs-browser) is that its Chromium Embedded Framework (CEF) and this way its contained Chromium